Sheepolution/how-to-love/book/chapter15.md

 *We use the code from the previous chapter*
 ___

 You made a game, and you want to share it with others.
-You could make them install LÖVE on their computer, but that is not necassary.
+You could make them install LÖVE on their computer, but that is not necessary.

 First, we need to change the title and icon.
 For that we will use a config file.